w3c/wai-easy-checks/content/text-spacing.md

 Bookmark tool: [Text Spacing ](@@) [(i)]

-1. From the content you're checking, select the "Text Spacing" tool in your bookmarks bar.
+1. From the content you're checking, select the "Text Spacing" tool in your browser bookmarks.
 2. Check that it changed the spacing.
    * If not, it fails the requirement to allow users to change spacing.
    * If it changed spacing, check that you can still get to all the content and functionality.
 For example, check that: